Nevenall/sufficient-reason/src/blades-design.md

 ### Actions & Attributes

-Actions & attrributes are mundane traits, and though they have different names, they operate the same as actions do in blades in the dark.
+Actions & attributes are mundane traits, and though they have different names, they operate the same as actions do in blades in the dark.

 INSIGHT